0xsalt/0xsalt.github.io/_posts/2025-07-05-train_gpt_to_write.md

 - Export all of my ChatGPT chats going back 6 months: Check!
 - Review chats: Check!
 - Watching my progression from using generic plain chats to focused Project chats to specialized Custom GPT chats over time.
 When I organized my brain around topics and projects I saw themes developing.
 Wonderful.
+- For context for those not familiar with the OpenAI Chat GPT ecosystem, "Plain" chats are unsorted one-offs, "Project" chats are threads organized into folders usually grouped around a project, topic or theme, and "Custom GPT" chats are publicly published or privately created models trained on a specific topic with specific instructions and personality settings.
   Now how do I parse this ...

 - I wrote the first feature for `extract_gpt_conversations.py` script to export based on those items: Plain, Project, GPT.